TadiT7/treble_experimentations_wiki/Xiaomi-Mi-6X.md

 ## Additional Notes
 * Maybe Mi 6X (wayne) is same as Mi A2 (jasmine), but Mi A2 has A/B partitions, Mi 6X have only A partition.
 * Mi 6X will enable rollback protection after V9.6.4.0 (Stable) / 8.8.6 (Dev), but before flashing, my phone rom is 8.7.26 (Dev)
+* (Somebodies reported they can flash after enabling rollback protection)
 * After v23, /data partition will be encrypted.
 Please BACKUP YOUR DATA BEFORE FLASHING.
+* (Flash Magisk is NOT affect to finished encryption.)

 ## Tested By:
 * suwakowww @ AOSP v22 @ system-arm64-aonly-gapps-su.img.xz, 2018-08-07
 * suwakowww @ AOSP v23 @ system-arm64-aonly-gapps-su.img.xz, 2018-08-17
 * suwakowww @ AOSP v101 @ system-arm64-aonly-vanilla-nosu.img, 2018-08-22
+* suwakowww @ AOSP v102 @ system-arm64-aonly-vanilla-nosu.img, 2018-08-23